PostgreSQL Performance Tuning: Optimize Your Database Server

 (8 rows)

 This is the hardest problem to detect and only comes with experience.
 We saw earlier that insufficient work_mem can make a hash use multiple batches.
-But what if Postgres decides that it’s cheaper to not use a Hash Join at all and maybe go for a Nested Loop instead?
-Now there is nothing that “stands out” like we’ve seen in the rest of this section, but increasing work_mem will make it go back to the Hash Join.
-Learning when your query should have a certain plan shape and noticing when it has a different one can provide for some really good PostgreSQL optimization opportunities.
+But what if Postgres decides it’s cheaper not to use a hash join and maybe go for a nested loop instead?
+Now, nothing “stands out” like we’ve seen in the rest of this section but increasing work_mem will make it go back to the hash join.
+Learning when your query should have a specific plan shape and noticing when it has a different one can provide some good PostgreSQL optimization opportunities.

 Partitioning